Gorin v. United States: Background

 Hafis Salich was a Georgian immigrant who had worked in the Berkeley Police Department and knew some Japanese.
 In 1936, he became a civilian employee of the Office of Naval Intelligence (ONI) working in ONI's branch office in San Pedro, California.

-Mihail Gorin came to the US in 1936, and operated the Los Angeles office of the Soviet tourist agency Intourist.
+Mihail Gorin moved to the US in 1936, and operated the Los Angeles office of the Soviet tourist agency Intourist.
 He was also an intelligence agent of the Soviet Union.
 Gorin met Salich in 1937.
 Salich had access to ONI's files on pro-Japan activities among Japanese-Americans and the covert activities of Japanese consular officials.
 He was also short of money because of gambling losses.

 By 1938, Gorin persuaded Salich to sell him classified information from ONI covering US monitoring of Japanese officials and also private persons (Japanese-American citizens and resident aliens).
 Salich agreed by justifying his action on the theory that Japan was a 'common enemy' of the Soviet Union and the United States.

 George Ohashi, of San Diego, is reported to have made a statement at a JACL meeting that he was not a fascist.
 Couple other members, Paul Nakadate and George Suzuki took esception (sic) to this remark and accused George Ohashi of being a communist and subsequently beat him up.

 — portion of the note found in Gorin's pants.

 Gorin and Salich were caught in late 1938, when Gorin left a spy note and cash in clothes sent for dry cleaning.
 The dry cleaners checked the pockets of all clothes before cleaning and found the money and note.
 They immediately contacted police, who contacted Ralph Van Deman, a former head of Army intelligence.
 Van Deman in turn informed the FBI, which investigated Salich and Gorin and obtained a confession from Salich.